 - The code examples are in TypeScript, so we expect you to have some familarity with it.

-The core of the framework is under the preview release is quite stable and ready for production use.
-It's just that some of the old AdonisJS packages are not migrated to work with new core.
+The core of the framework is under the preview release.
+It is quite stable and ready for production use.

 Creating a New Project